 I’m Laurel Edmundson, MD

-A NYC-based Family Physician
+Family Physician

-& Certified Life Coach.
+Certified Life Coach &

 I am intimately familiar with all of this, having gone through significant personal changes in my own life over the past several years.
 What I have found is that while this midlife chapter can feel destabilizing, it can also be a period of extraordinary growth and self-discovery–especially if we approach it with self-compassion and trust in ourselves.